sinequa/SinequaForAzure/README.md

 ### 2.4.
 Application Backup & Restore <a name="backup">

-Thanks to [Storage Accounts](#storageaccount), you can easily back-up and restore all stores.
+Thanks to [Storage Accounts](#storageaccount), you can easily back up and restore all stores.

 * You can back up the engine directly into `Storage Acccount`.
 * You can automatically restore the engine from `Storage Acccount` if indexes disappears (due to NVMe disk Azure policy).